 - Intercourse with You: Wheeler teaches Ronnie what the songs of KISS are all about.

 - Jerk with a Heart of Gold: Danny.
-The "jerk" part is definitely shown in the barista scene, where he insults the barista who undoubtedly didn't come up with the names.
+The "jerk" part is definitely shown in the coffee shop scene, where he insults the barista who undoubtedly didn't come up with the names.

-- LARP: Despite the running cracks by the other characters not involved with LARP until the royale, it is portrayed as a good, if niche/nerdy, way of social interaction, esp. for someone like Augie who doesn't fit in elsewhere.
+- LARP: Despite the running cracks by the other characters not involved with LARP until the royale, it is portrayed as a good, if niche and nerdy, way of social interaction, especially for someone like Augie who doesn't fit in elsewhere.

 - Mama Bear: Ronnie's mother describes herself as one of these to Wheeler after Ronnie walked all the way home from a party Wheeler took him to.

-- Mouthy Kid: Ronnie, a middle schooler of hilarious retorts and apparently vast cinematographic knowledge.Danny: Pick us up in two hours.
+- Mouthy Kid: Ronnie, a middle school boy of hilarious retorts and apparently vast cinematographic knowledge.Danny: Pick us up in two hours.

 Ronnie: Fuck you, Miss Daisy.